Wikia/Mike/README.md

 Now visit [`/version.json`](http://127.0.0.1:5000/version.json).

+> Mike uses [`python-dotenv`](https://pypi.org/project/python-dotenv/).
+Env variables specified in `.env` in your working development directory will be loaded automatically.

 ### Collecting metrics

 Let's assume that this repository has been cloned into ` /home/macbre/github/Mike` and virtual env has been set up.